javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 ![beforeafter](./beforeafter.view/beforeafter.png)

-Please open the beforeafter.view/index.html file.
+Please open the `beforeafter.view/index.html` file

 Usually, `beforeEach/afterEach` and `before/after` are used to perform initialization, zero out counters or do something else between the tests (or test groups).